 - Receipts for expenses incurred as a result of the incident

 - City’s vehicle or bus number, licence plate number, driver name or any information that would help us to identify the vehicle or bus

 - Why you believe the City is responsible for your loss

 When submitting your claim to the City, please fill out the eClaims form to the best of your knowledge and upload all relevant documents that support your claim.
 If you have difficulty using the online form, please call 311 to complete your claim submission.

 Section B Accident Benefits

-If you are a pedestrian injured by a City-owned vehicle, or claiming for an injury sustained while a passenger of an Edmonton Transit Service (ETS) or Disabled Adult Transit Service (DATS) vehicle, you should submit the AB-1: Notice of Loss and Proof of Claim form.
+If you are a pedestrian injured by a City-owned vehicle, or claiming for an injury sustained while a passenger of an Edmonton Transit Service (ETS) or Dedicated Accessible Transit Service (DATS) vehicle, you should submit the AB-1: Notice of Loss and Proof of Claim form.
 The form can be downloaded from the Alberta Treasury Board and Finance.